terastion/robotics-final-project/README.md

 **Main Components:**
 - **Navigation:** Using a hard-coded maze based on measurements of each node in the environment.
 Pathfinding is implemented using both the A* and Dijkstra's algorithms to determine the shortest path.
-- **Object Detection:** Implementing computer vision techniques for identifying soda bottles and delivery points.
+- **Object Detection:** Implementing computer vision techniques for identifying soda bottles.
 - **Manipulation:** Using robotic arms for picking up and placing soda bottles.

 ## System Architecture